Motorcycle Title Loans

-Motorcycle Title Loans, also know as motorcycle title pawns, are a way to get cash quickly using your motorcycle title.
+Motorcycle title loans, also know as motorcycle title pawns, are a fairly easy way to get cash quickly using your motorcycle title.
 Getting a motorcycle title loan is quick and easy.
 Before moving forward you should understand a few important items like how they work.

 How do Motorcycle Title Loans work?

 Motorcycle title loans work by providing cash using the equity in your motorcycle as collateral.
 This is similar to pawning your motorcycle, only with a motorcycle title loan you continue to keep and drive your motorcycle during the loan term instead of leaving it with the lender.

-This is very similar to the way car title loans, there are two types of motorcycle title loans:
+This is very similar to the way car title loans work.
+There are two main types of motorcycle title loans:

 - Single payment title loans and

 - Monthly Installment title loans.

 Single payment motorcycle title loans are usually for a very short period, typically 30 days.
 For these types of loans the entire amount borrowed, plus interest and fees, is due at the end of the loan term.

 As an example, let’s say you borrowed $1,000 for one month at a monthly rate of 15% with a lien fee of $20.
 The total due would be: